RAFT: Residential Assistance for Families in Transition, ERAP: Emergency Rental Assistance Program

 - RAFT funds can be used for housing-related expenses only.
 Appropriate uses of funds include, but are not limited to:

-- Rental or mortgage arrearages
+- Rental arrearages

 - Security deposits